 How can we be so sure our research results are valid and credible?
 Below are the answers to some questions you might have.

-- We therefore have the most complete list of services monitored.
-As long as they have a status page, we can monitor.
-(Those that does not provider transparency with a status page are relics of a bygone era.
+- We, therefore, have the most complete list of services monitored.
+As long as they have a status page, we can monitor them.
+(Those that do not provide transparency with a status page are relics of a bygone era.
 How can your customers know when you’re down?
 These services found out the hard way in Q2 2020.

 - How did we split the tools by categories?
 Why do some categories have multiple names?
 We split tools based on their main use case.
 If we know there are several main use cases like Communication and Productivity, we add multiple words

 StatusGator is an independent status monitoring platform that provides a single dashboard to monitor the status of all the services your company uses.
+It can be either public or private status page.
 Even the free StatusGator plan provides a convenient and reliable end-to-end monitoring and alerting service, greatly decreasing helpdesk workload and making everything more transparent.

 There are some unexpected tools on this list.
-For example, while seeing various CRM and security software is understandable, having e-Commerce or telephony solutions like Brightpearl or Bandwidth there was somewhat surprising.
+For example, while seeing various CRM and security software is understandable, having e-commerce or telephony solutions like Brightpearl or Bandwidth was somewhat surprising.

 One thing we found interesting in the data is that in some ways, Education customers aren’t that different from commercial customers: A lot of them rely on the big cloud providers: Amazon/Azure/Google/etc. Apple is also very common, reflecting Apple’s large market share in the education space.